Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Turboant M10 Lite Cockpit

-All of these qualities combine to create a scooter that’s exceptionally maneuverable; weaving in and out of traffic is to the Lite what water is to a duck.
+All of these qualities combine to create a scooter that’s exceptionally maneuverable.
+Weaving in and out of traffic is to the Lite what water is to a duck.
 It’s more agile than the M10 – and all the better for it.

 Turboant M10 Lite Front Fender